volodymyrhudyma/blog/content/blog/2020-08-19-immutable-update-patterns-in-javascript.md

 ---
-title: Immutable update patterns in JavaScript
+title: Immutable Update Patterns In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: "Immutable Update Patterns in JavaScript.
 Find the best ways to update nested Objects and Arrays in an immutable way by using deep and shallow copies. "